mehulagg/gitlab/doc/user/admin_area/analytics/instance_statistics.md

 ## Past year trend charts

-Instance Statistics also displays line charts that show total counts per month, over the past 12 months, for the following:
+Instance Statistics also displays line charts that show total counts per month, over the past 12 months, in the categories shown in [Total counts](#total-counts).

-- Users
-- Projects
-- Groups

 These charts help you visualize how rapidly these records are being created on your instance.